wp-plugins/birchschedule/readme.txt

 [bp-scheduler-bookingform]

 == Changelog ==

+= 1.6.5 =
+* Refactoring code with the new architecture to make the plugin more flexible and extensible.

 = 1.6.4 =
 * Improvement: Update the German .po file
 * Improvement: Support adding shortcode to a pageline section